Edit in GitHubLog an issue

 Overview

-Key Architectural Concept: Add-ons are bundled and served as iframes within Adobe Express, with isolated runtime environments communicating through a secure proxy layer.
+Add-ons run as iframes within Adobe Express, with isolated runtime environments communicating through a secure proxy layer.
+This guide explains add-on's dual-runtime architecture, cross-runtime communication, SDK usage, and development best practices for building secure and performant add-ons.

 Dual-Runtime Architecture